Returning to Service for Evacuated Volunteers

 As an evacuated Peace Corps Volunteer or Peace Corps Response Volunteer interested in returning to service, you will be given priority in placement.
 Your options are reinstatement or re-enrollment.
 You’ll have the opportunity to express your preferences for returning to service and whether you have an interest in one or both options within the expedited application.
 The options are outlined below:

 Option 1: Reinstatement

 Return to your original country, regardless of how long you previously served, for a term of service defined by Peace Corps and the host country.
 If you are interested in returning to your original site, we will do our best to make that happen, although we cannot make any guarantees.

 Option 2: Re-enrollment

-Start another full term of service (generally 2 years).
-This is a great option if you would like to commit to a new Peace Corps assignment in a different country than your original country of service and includes training.
+Start another full term of service (generally 2 years) including training.
+This is a great option if you would like to commit to a new Peace Corps assignment.

-It is unlikely that you will need to submit new fingerprints cards for legal clearance, but you may be asked to do so if your departure for service is more than one year from your completion of service (COS).
+You may be asked to submit new fingerprints for legal clearance if your departure for service is more than one year from your completion of service (COS).